PyTables/PyTables/doc/source/usersguide/filenode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can associate arbitrary metadata to any open node file, regardless of its
 mode, as long as the host PyTables file is writable.
 Of course, you could use
-the setNodeAttr() method of tables.File to do it directly on the proper node,
+the set_node_attr() method of tables.File to do it directly on the proper node,
 but filenode offers a much more comfortable way to do it. filenode objects
 have an attrs property which gives you direct access to their corresponding
 AttributeSet object.